stephanxiayu/stephanxiayu/README.md

 🔹 Responsible for investigating and resolving issues related to rejected orders from sales partners.
 🔹 Streamlined the process to ensure smooth collaboration between stakeholders.

+### 💼 VisionChecker App - Founder and Developer
+🗓️ August 2024 - Present | Berlin, Germany
+🔹 Designed an app to help users visualize their visions, set goals, and track their progress.
+🔹 Encourages users to establish routines and work on them daily to achieve personal success.
+🔹 Developed with a focus on simplicity and usability, enabling individuals to stay motivated and disciplined.

 ### 💼 **Shiftly24.de** - Co-Founder, CTO and Lead Dev
 🗓️ *December 2023 - Present | Berlin, Germany*
 🔹 Developing the Landing-Page and Frontend in **Next.js TypeScript**, Backend in **Node.js TypeScript** and the Mobile App in **Flutter**.